RadovanPrijic/RadovanPrijic/README.md

 Junior Software Engineer
 ------------------------

-I'm a final year student at the School of Computing, Belgrade, studying to acquire a degree in computer science.
+I'm a final year student at the School of Computing, in Belgrade, Serbia, studying to acquire a degree in computer science.
 I love tackling interesting real-world problems with the use of latest software technology.

 *   🌍  I'm based in Belgrade, Serbia
 *   ✉️  You can contact me at [radovanprijic7@gmail.com](mailto:radovanprijic7@gmail.com)